rundeck/docs/docs/learning/howto/ssh-on-linux-nodes.md

 Rundeck allows users to dispatch jobs to remote Linux/UNIX servers to manage and automate any task using Rundeck workflows.
 The most common protocol for connecting to Linux/Unix servers is SSH.
 This is an example of how to add a remote node and configure Rundeck to use SSH to connect to it.

 _Note: If this is the first time adding remote nodes.
 It is suggested to review the [Rundeck Tutorial](/learning/tutorial/preparing.md) before adding remote SSH nodes.
-This exercise assumes some experience with Linux, SSH Keys, and the Rundeck basics covered previously._
+This exercise assumes some experience with Linux, SSH Keys, and Rundeck basics covered in the Tutorial._

 ## Generating Keys